Last Hearth by Yoann Boissonnet © Fantasy Flight Games

-Last Hearth, sometimes known as the Last Hearth, is the seat of House Umber in the North.
+Last Hearth, sometimes called the Last Hearth, is the seat of House Umber in the north.
 It lies close to the Gift in a forest east of the kingsroad.
 It is north of the Last River, northeast of Long Lake, and west of the Bay of Seals.
 With the exception of the castles of the Night's Watch, Last Hearth is the northernmost major castle of the Seven Kingdoms.

-Last Hearth was the royal seat of the Umbers when they were petty kings.
+Last Hearth was the royal seat of the Umbers when they were petty kings in the Age of Heroes.

 In the great mêlée at Last Hearth in 170 AC, it is said that no fewer than eighteen men died, and half again that number were sorely maimed before the day was done.